Buckland, Virginia

-Buckland is an unincorporated community in Prince William County, Virginia.
+Buckland is an unincorporated community in Prince William County, Virginia, United States.

-Established in 1798, Buckland was an early inland stagecoach town, situated along the Fauquier and Alexandria Turnpike.
+Established in 1798, Buckland is significant for being Prince William County's first inland town, situated along the Fauquier and Alexandria Turnpike.
 An 1855 gazetteer described it as having "1 church and a few shops".

 Buckland is the current site of the Buckland Historic District and Battle of Buckland Mills Civil War Battlefield.